 This morning, I logged onto Zoom as the host and greeted my parish family with joy.
 I said a silent blessing on each person as I saw them enter, as they chatted before the service, and as I lined up the readers and the clergy and the singers so I could find them in the virtual dance of muting, unmuting, screen-sharing, chatting and praying together.
 I said loving hellos, and passed birthday wishes and inquired about the well-being of people and their families.
 We have people who call in on landlines, and participate by smartphone and tablet and camera-less voice…some who are in dining rooms, kitchens and bedrooms, others who have virtual backgrounds and cameras connected so that they can sit back and participate from comfortable chairs.

-Behind the scenes, I sit on my guest room bed, looking at my home altar set up on an old cedar chest with my computer resting on a tray table while my virtual background displays the altar of our parish, set for Easter.
-I “see” myself there, and indeed, I am there.
+Behind the scenes, I sit on my guest room bed in my make-shift home office with cobbled together odds and ends of furniture, looking at my home altar set up on an old cedar chest spread with a decorative scarf.
+My computer rests on a tray table atop my bed where I also take calls for work, grade papers, and attempt to remain a scholar.
+My virtual background sometimes displays my academic office but today, it is a photo from last year, the altar at St. Mark’s set for Easter.
+I “see” myself in these places, and indeed, I am there.
 And I am here.
-And I am in the places of the people who gather.
-And it is not only technology but also the Holy Spirit who makes this seemingly impossible connection possible.
-I’ve learned to trust the technology of our age to serve as the invisible playground of the Holy Spirit who will and does create in us opportunities to love, relate and connect in ways we didn’t know we needed, until we needed to.
+And I am in the homes and places of the people who gather.
+It is is grace and relationship which makes this seemingly impossible connection possible, not just technology.
+I’ve learned to trust the technology of our age to serve as the invisible playground of the Spirit who will and does create in us opportunities to love, relate and connect in ways we didn’t know we needed, until we needed to.
 And now, with new eyes, we are able to come together as Church in the world.
 It is changing us in ways we are only beginning to comprehend.

-Our physical distancing now is a gift borne of love for each other, and the most vulnerable among us.
+Our physical distancing now is a gift borne of that belovedness: love for each other, and the most vulnerable among us.
 Our virtual togetherness honors God who is always in our midst.
-We are held in the dance of the Holy Trinity who carries us through unprecedented times and with whom we marvel in the mystery of how and why this is working and burning in our hearts week after week.
+We are held in a divine dance, carried through unprecedented times, marvelling in the mystery of how and why this virtual togetherness is working and burning in our hearts week after week.
 It is different, yes.
 It is challenging, yes.
 But it is holy.
 Like the virtual learning that formed me as a priest, our virtual worship forms us as the people of God who do not need to be bound by physical limits.
 We are discovering the invisible, loving, transforming presence of the divine in our midst.
 Our hearts are opened on this long road to Emmaus we walk together during this pandemic, and the recognition of Christ’s presence is burning within us as the scriptures are opened for us to hear with new ears.
 Jesus will be known to us, profoundly, when we gather together in physical space to break bread together again.
 And I suspect we will know with even more veracity the ways in which we have been fed and nurtured all along the way.

 On this Sunday, my spirit is full and my heart is burning within me.
 I am renewed and reminded that the yes-saying of a soul to transformation by the holy is not a finite or predictable work.
 It is a gift continually unfolding, for times when it is essential.